 Monitoring & Management

-Through the continued partnership between Renew SCIO and PRWOP we are supporting individuals and communities in short and long term sustainable endeavours and acknowledging the vital but dangerous work of Park Rangers in protecting wildlife and nature reserves.
+Through the continued partnership between Renew SCIO and PRWOP we are supporting individuals and communities in short and long term sustainable endeavours whilst acknowledging and raising awareness of the vital but dangerous work of Park Rangers protecting wildlife and nature reserves.

 In stark contrast to the human conflict but intricately bound with it, exists the stunning natural environment and the wildlife that inhabit the national parks.
 Virunga National Park forms a long corridor in the east of DRC and includes the North West corner of Rwanda, the south west corner of Uganda and the Ruwenzori Mountains, the ‘Mountains of the Moon’.
 It is the most varied natural region on the African continent, and one of the top three most ecologically diverse areas in the world.

 It is home to two of the world’s most active volcanoes, Mount Nyiragongo and Mount Nyamulagira; along with the mountain range that boasts the only glaciers in Africa, the extraordinary grasslands of the Rwindi plains, Lake Edward and, most famously, the largest remaining population of the highly endangered mountain gorillas.

 In 1979, Virunga NP was declared a World Heritage site by UNESCO.
 By 1994 this status became endangered as a result of the influx of an estimated one million or so Rwandan refugees after the Rwandan genocide.

 In 2001, on Mount Tshiaberimu, a new group of gorillas were found and believed to be a new sub-species.
 Numerous international groups have devoted both time and money, along with the local population, to protect the gorillas during the worst outbreaks of violence, risking their own lives in the hope that tourists would return.
 At this time, tourism is highly restricted for security reasons but the possibilities are there should the region achieve stability.
 If this were to occur, the development of that industry would benefit both the local communities and the survival of the wildlife.